mattobrien415/blog/content/deep learning/boxing_001.md

 This got me thinking about other sports, and their capacity to be understood via data science, analytics, and deep learning.
 In particular, I became interested in the somewhat marginal and obscure (by major American sport standards, anyway) sport of boxing.
 I began to think that boxing could lend itself to being 'solved' nicely, because it has many characteristics that lend it to straightforward analysis and modeling.

 At it's heart, boxing has a simple structure.
 Unlike many popular sports, it's not a team sport -- so there isn't a dynamic interplay between multiple individuals.
-It's also not new: the sport became standardized in the late 1600s, via the {Marquess of Queensberry Rules](https://en.wikipedia.org/wiki/Marquess_of_Queensberry_Rules).
+It's also not new: the sport became standardized in the late 1600s, via the [Marquess of Queensberry Rules](https://en.wikipedia.org/wiki/Marquess_of_Queensberry_Rules).
 Thus, there is plenty of data available.
 Fortunately for me, much of it is available online.

 To make the project more impactful, I decided to set a very specific goal.
 I've found that often, personal projects such as these will hold up better if there is the possibility of a good payoff at the end --  so I figured, why not try to build an algorithm that would allow me to win money in Vegas?
 Thus I set the goal of creating a tool for successful wagering on boxing.